xwu/xwu-swift-numerics/floating-point-part-3.md

 let x = Float(42.0)
 ```

-This frequently gives the intended result, but the function call is __not__
+This usage frequently gives the intended result, but the function call does
-providing information for type inference.
-Instead, this statement creates an
+__not__ provide information for type inference.
+Instead, this statement creates
-instance of type `FloatLiteralType` (which again, by default, is a type alias
+an instance of type `FloatLiteralType` (which again, by default, is a type alias
 for `Double`) with the value `42.0`, then __converts__ that value to `Float`.

 Since `Float` has less precision than `Double`, a literal value is rounded twice